 To achieve its ambitious goal, Ford's government has set housing targets for the province's 50 largest municipalities.
 They've also established a $1.2 billion Building Faster Fund to incentivize municipalities to meet these targets.
 Municipalities that achieve at least 80% of their annual target receive funding, with additional bonuses for those that exceed their targets.

-Late last month, however, the Ford government revealed that housing stats had declined since the last budget... but still said they’d meet target goals.
+Late last month, however, the Ford government revealed that housing starts had declined since the last budget... but still said they’d meet target goals.
 While the province needs at least 100,000 new homes built per year to achieve the target, their fall economic statement reveals that Ontario is not on track to make this a reality between 2024 and 2027.
 In fact, projected housing starts fall in each of these years.
 The fall economic statement revised the 2024 housing starts projection from 87,900 to 81,300.
 This comes significantly short of the Ontario government's goal of 125,000 new homes in 2024, as outlined in the statement.

 Despite passionate voices from opposition parties, the provincial government says it’s doing just fine in the new home-building department, thank you very much.
-On its website, a tracker boldly reveals the province’s housing supply progress, based on monthly housing stats and ARUs data provided by the Canadian Mortgage and Housing Corporation (CMHC).
+On its website, a tracker boldly reveals the province’s housing supply progress, based on monthly housing starts and ARUs data provided by the Canadian Mortgage and Housing Corporation (CMHC).
 Figures show that the Province reached 99% of its housing start target of 110,000 new homes completed in 2023 – with 109,011.
-Meanwhile, the province saw 89,217 starts in 2023, as well as the addition of 9,879 residential units, which includes non-residential space that is converted to residential units and residential to residential conversions
+Meanwhile, the province saw 89,217 starts in 2023, as well as the addition of 9,879 residential units, which includes non-residential space that is converted to residential units and residential to residential conversions.

 “Ontario has achieved the highest housing starts the province has seen in over three decades,” wrote Justine Teplycky, director of communications for provincial housing minister Paul Calandra, in an email to STOREYS.
 “However, as a result of high interest rates caused by the federal government’s runaway tax-and-spend policies, including the federal carbon tax, homebuilders across the province face a challenging economic environment that is impacting the pace of new home construction.”